Heavenly Christmas: a different perspective

 God: See you soon, son!

 [Jesus takes off a a shimmery toga and hands it to God.
-Walks off stage and down the church isle, Angel comes in slowly.]
+Walks off stage and down the church isle, Angel comes in slowly a moment later.]

 God: Yes.
 And it will feel like an eternity.